GDPR Compliance

 Set up processes to monitor and report any personal data breaches to your controller

-Set up a process to respond to a controller’s request for information (arising from an individuals’ request to access their personal data)
+Set up a process to respond to a controller’s request for information (arising from an individual's request to access their personal data)

-Have processes to ensure personal data of individuals remains accurate and up to date
+Have processes to ensure personal data of individuals remains accurate and up-to-date

 Ensure your business can respond to a request from the controller to supply the personal data you process in electronic format